-Lenovo Group Ltd. (992) is betting on four Windows-based notebook-tablet convertible devices to win market share from Apple Inc. (AAPL) and Samsung Electronics Co., even as sales in the product segment decline.
+Lenovo Group Ltd. (992) is betting on four Windows-based notebook-tablet convertible devices to win market share from Apple Inc. (AAPL:US) and Samsung Electronics Co., even as sales in the product segment decline.

 The IdeaPad Yoga is a multimode notebook available in two versions with 11.6- or 13.3-inch touch screens that let users flip and fold the keyboard to convert the device to a tablet, said Peter Hortensius, president of Lenovo’s product group.
 The larger device goes on sale in the U.S. on Oct.
 26, followed by the smaller one in December, he said.

 Chief Executive Officer Yang Yuanqing has set his sights on dominating in mobile devices such as smartphones and tablets that are eating into personal-computer sales, he said in August.
 Lenovo is close to overtaking leader Hewlett-Packard Co.
 (HPQ:US) in global PC shipments, with its second-quarter market share rising to 14.7 percent, almost matching the U.S. company’s 14.9 percent, according to Gartner Inc.